Nehaal-Patel/Data-Science-Professional-IBM/README.md

 In this assignment, I worked at a real estate investment trust data.
 The trust wanted to start investing in Residential real estate.
 I was  tasked with determining the market price of a house given a set of features.I  analyzed and predicted housing prices using attributes or features such as square footage, number of bedrooms, number of floors and so on.
 A template notebook was provided in the lab; I had to complete the ten questions asked.
 I used Watson Studio to perform the analysis.
 File: Data_Analysis_with_Python_Final_Project.ipynb

+## Data Visualization with Python

+In this Assignment, I demonstrated the data visualization skills I learned.
+I generated two visualization plots.
+The first one was a plot to summarize the results of a survey that was conducted to gauge an audience interest in different data science topics.
+The second plot was a Choropleth map of the crime rate in San Francisco.
+File: